White House Takes Aim At Financial Protections For Military

 The Trump administration is taking aim at a law designed to protect military service members from getting cheated by shady lending practices.

 NPR has obtained documents that show the White House is proposing changes that critics say would leave service members vulnerable to getting ripped off when they buy cars.
+Separately, the administration is taking broader steps to roll back enforcement of the Military Lending Act.

-The Military Lending Act is supposed to protect service members from predatory loans and financial products.
+The MLA is supposed to protect service members from predatory loans and financial products.
 But the White House appears willing to change the rules in a way that critics say would take away some of those protections.

-"If the White House does this it will be manipulating the Military Lending Act regulations at the behest of auto dealers and banks to try and make it easier to sell overpriced rip-off products to military service members," says Christopher Peterson, a law professor at the University of Utah, who reviewed the documents.
+"If the White House does this, it will be manipulating the Military Lending Act regulations at the behest of auto dealers and banks to try and make it easier to sell overpriced rip-off products to military service members," says Christopher Peterson, a law professor at the University of Utah, who reviewed the documents.

 The product Peterson is referring to is called gap insurance.
 Here's how it works: Cars lose some of their value the moment they are driven off the lot.
 Dealers often tell customers that if their car gets wrecked in a crash they could be financially harmed because regular insurance may not pay out the entire amount owed on the loan.
 Peterson says some car dealers push this insurance product really hard.
-"They convince people they've got to have this gap insurance."
+"They convince people they've got to have this gap insurance," he says.

 That kind of insurance can actually be inexpensive.
 Peterson, who helped write the regulations for the Defense Department, says it often costs as little as $20 to $30 a year and is available from a car buyer's regular insurance company.

-"But if you buy it from your car dealer, they may mark it up ...
-I've seen gap insurance policies being sold for $1,500," Peterson says.

-That is over the course of the loan.
+"But if you buy it from your car dealer, they may mark it up. ...
+I've seen gap insurance policies being sold for $1,500" over the course of the loan, he says.

 The rules to protect service members effectively block auto dealers from tacking on an extra product — such as overpriced gap insurance — and rolling it into their car loans.

 The industry has been lobbying to change that, and the White House appears to be sympathetic.
-The administration just sent the latest version of a proposal to the Defense Department and documents show that it would give car dealers what they want.
+The administration just sent the latest version of a proposal to the Defense Department, and documents show that it would give car dealers what they want.
 Peterson says the revised rules could also allow dealers to roll in all kinds of other add-on products.

-Paul Metrey is vice president of regulatory affairs and chief regulatory counsel with the National Automobile Dealers Association.
-He says, "Service members certainly should have the same access to credit protections that their civilian counterparts have."
-Now when service members buy cars and get loans at the dealer this "valuable" gap insurance product "is effectively not available to them," he says.
+"Service members certainly should have the same access to credit protection that their civilian counterparts have," says Paul Metrey, vice president of regulatory affairs and chief regulatory counsel for the National Automobile Dealers Association.
+Now when service members buy cars and get loans at the dealer, he says, this "valuable" gap insurance product "is effectively not available to them."

-Peterson says service members can still get this kind of insurance elsewhere, and often at a much better price.
+But Peterson says service members can still get this kind of insurance elsewhere, and often at a much better price.

 "If somebody really wants to have some gap insurance to protect them from this situation, they should just go to their insurance company and buy it," he says.

-Meanwhile, there is another change in the works that critics say would more broadly weaken the enforcement of the Military Lending Act, or MLA.
-It involves Mick Mulvaney, the Trump administration's acting director of the Consumer Financial Protection Bureau, or CFPB.
+Meanwhile, critics say that another change in the works would more broadly weaken the enforcement of the Military Lending Act.
+It involves Mick Mulvaney, the Trump administration's acting director of the Consumer Financial Protection Bureau.

 Under Mulvaney, the bureau is planning to halt regular monitoring of payday lenders and other firms to see whether they are violating the act and cheating military personnel.

 Retired Army Col. Paul Kantwill recently left a position at CFPB, where he worked on issues facing service members.
-The prospect of weaker oversight concerns him.

-"I am troubled by this," Kantwill says.
-"I am very concerned about it."
+"I am very concerned about" the prospect of weaker oversight, he says.

 The bureau says it would investigate complaints of abuse.
 But Kantwill says that is not enough.
 He compared the proposed changes to "removing the sentries from the guard posts guarding your military installation or your compound."